 Can I customize Operation Good Deed Doer, Santa's Secret Service for my party or group?

-Templates for some of our Santa's Secret Service Missions are available on our Pinterest page!
-Click the Pinterest icon at the top of the page!
-OR if you'd like, send us an email request and we'll gladly email you the zip files!
-You can tailor the Missions to meet the needs of your class, group, office or simply use them for yourself!
-If you'd like us to design custom Missions for you, we'd love that, too!
+YES!
+We'll gladly tailor the Missions to meet the needs of your class, group, office or for you to simply use them for yourself!
+If you'd like us to design custom Missions for you, your business, company or group, we'd love that, too!

 Whew!
 We're just now on #2!

 We took all our random acts of kindness throughout the year and complied them into a booklet.

 READ how we created the booklet (below) which we gave as our Christmas gift to our family!